Clinical Integration Network

 Reduce variation across the Health System

 A key strategy for achieving the SSCIN goals is to have multi-displinary clinical teams collaborate on ways to create or improve, and follow standards of care for common episodes.
-Using Health System data, the SSCIN Governance Council, HPSO, and Clinical Programs Committee selected the following improvement projects for FY2016:
+Using Health System data, the SSCIN Governance Council and HPSO selected the following improvement projects for FY2016:

 - Spread post-procedure narcotic prescribing standards